-Strategic capital projects often include constructing a new building.
-Mandated projects include those that involve complying with local, state, and federal regulations.
-Once you have assessed your property, you need to determine what absolutely must be done in the coming year and the timeline for each of these items.
+A quick note here: be careful not to defer too many maintenance needs.
 Deferred maintenance is the enemy of any building manager.
 If you accumulate too much, you are at risk of equipment failure and will spend substantially more money on reactive maintenance.

 Tip #2: Review Past Activities in Your Building Management Software

 You should specifically pay attention to the kind of work you performed.
-Were you reacting to emergencies and critical safety concerns or did you primarily focus on preventative maintenance?
+Were you reacting to emergencies and critical safety concerns?
+Or did you primarily focus on preventive maintenance?
 You should also take note of your spending.
 How much did you spend last year and how much do you intend to spend this year?

-Tip #3: Use Basic Facility Management Statistics
+Tip #3: Use Core Facility Management Statistics

 Although looking at your past budget gives you an idea of where your ideal number may fall, you should not wholly depend on this strategy to plan your budget.
-Spend some time figuring basic statistics based on past years.
+Spend some time figuring underlying statistics based on past years.
 Calculate a range for your anticipated budget that takes into account your worst-case scenario.

 |PRO TIP: Plan for early replacements and premature asset failures.
 Take this range further by figuring a confidence interval.
 This number provides a range of likely capital needs.
-Take a 95 percent confidence interval as an example.
-You may conclude that you are 95 percent confident that your operating budget will fall between 1.2 million and 1.5 million dollars.
-This means there is a 5 percent chance that your budget is below or exceeds this range.
+Take a 95% confidence interval as an example.
+You may conclude that you’re 95% confident that your operating budget will fall between 1.2 million and 1.5 million dollars.
+This means there’s a 5% chance your budget is below or exceeds this range.
 Your capital planning software will help you calculate this number.

 Tip #4: Incorporate a Facility Condition Index (FCI)

 An FCI gives you a baseline that you can use to measure things against.
-Once you know which items are in critical condition and need to be replaced immediately, as well as which items you anticipate will need a replacement in the near future, you will be able to better prioritize your replacement needs.
+Once you know which items are in critical condition and need to be replaced immediately, as well as which items you anticipate will need a replacement in the near future, you’ll be able to better prioritize your replacement needs.